jaspector

 Permits are issued for homes, roofs, sheds, carports, manufactured homes, electrical work, plumbing work, HVAC work, driveways, demolition, utility work, signs, and conditional use approvals tied to certain placements such as manufactured housing.

-Typical processing time is Up to five business days after the office receives all required information.
+Building permit processing times in Cusseta-Chattahoochee County Unified Government, GA typically run Up to five business days after the office receives all required information.
+Timelines can vary based on project complexity and current department workload.